1. We asked 200 pharma leaders about AI

 - defined measurement frameworks (KPIs),

-are far more confident in AI’s long-term potential, especially given AI’s ability to analyze vast datasets, predict outcomes, and drive efficiency in drug discovery and development.
+are much more confident in AI’s long-term potential.
+AI excels at analyzing big datasets.
+It predicts outcomes and boosts efficiency in drug discovery and development.

 In short, optimism follows structure.
-Companies that treat AI as a strategic capability — not just an experiment — are the ones ready to unlock its full value, particularly in areas like personalized medicine, where AI can tailor therapies to individual patients and improve clinical outcomes.
+Companies that see AI as a key tool — not just a test — are ready to gain its full value.
+This is especially true in areas like personalized medicine.
+Here, AI can customize treatments for each patient and enhance clinical results.

-AI can further enhance patient outcomes by improving diagnostic accuracy, supporting decentralized clinical trials, and enabling continuous health monitoring.
+AI can boost patient outcomes.
+It does this by improving diagnostic accuracy, supporting decentralized clinical trials, and enabling continuous health monitoring.

 The future of pharma AI

-The next wave of innovation will push AI deeper into commercial, clinical, and compliance functions.
+The next wave of innovation will bring AI into commercial, clinical, and compliance areas.
 According to the report, these are the three key trends shaping the future:

-- Generative AI for regulated content — next-generation tools will help pre-screen materials against MLR standards, speeding up approvals and ensuring compliance.
+Generative AI for regulated content will help check materials against MLR standards.
+This speeds up approvals and ensures compliance.

-- AI-powered commercial operations — from territory planning to predictive analytics, AI will optimize how sales and marketing teams work together.
+AI-powered commercial operations will optimize how sales and marketing teams work together.
+This spans from territory planning to predictive analytics.

 This is where artificial intelligence shifts from proof of concept to business-critical infrastructure.
-The companies that invest now, in both talent and technology, will be the ones defining what “pharma innovation” means in 2026 and beyond.
+Companies investing in talent and technology today will shape “pharma innovation” in 2026 and beyond.

 What this means for pharma leaders